 - Open discussion of disability without shame, including downsides and upsides.

-- Thoughtful, inclusive language, well-crafted, images of characters with integrity, and plot lines.
+- Thoughtful, inclusive language, and well-crafted images of characters with integrity

 - Helpless supporting characters with disabilities who exist only to support the non-disabled protagonist’s story (victims, villains & burdensome disabled family.)
-[Problematic example: French Toast, My Brother Is Autistic, Netflix’s Atypical]
+[Problematic: French Toast, My Brother Is Autistic, Netflix’s Atypical]

-- Characters worthy of love only after they overcome disability, act non-disabled, or go above-and-beyond to make up for them.
-[Problematic example: My Friend Maggie, My Brother Charlie]
+- Characters worthy of acceptance, success, and love, only after they overcome disability, act non-disabled, or go above-and-beyond to make up for them.
+[Problematic: My Friend Maggie, My Brother Charlie, The Patch]

 - Disabled characters expected to ‘suck it up’ or keep up with non-disabled people despite pain and abuse, or disregard the real challenges and dangers of living in a world without accommodations.
-[Problematic example: Armond Goes To a Party, Dylan the Villain]
+[Problematic: Armond Goes To a Party, Dylan the Villain]

 Captioned age ranges are for when my sons got ‘the gist’ of the story with discussion & alternative readings – most contain text for much older ages.